rozmar/analyseElphys/persistentfiring/README.md

-This folder contains specific scripts for the persistent firing project.
+This folder contains specific scripts for the persistent firing project, mainly statistics.